WICG/turtledove/FLEDGE.md

 1. Sellers decide (a) which buyers may participate, and (b) which of the bids from those buyers' interest groups are eligible to enter the auction.
 This lets the seller enforce the site's rules for what ads are allowed to appear on the page.
 2. Sellers are responsible for the business logic of the auction: javascript code which considers each bid's price and metadata, and calculates a "desirability" score.
 The bid with the highest desirability score wins the auction.
 3. Sellers perform reporting on the auction outcome, including information about clearing price and any other pay-outs.
 (The winning and losing buyers also get to do their own reporting; see below for buyer jobs.)
+The seller must report the clearing price and other necessary information accurately and is not permitted to hide information.

 #### 2.1 Initiating an On-Device Auction